-7 Level-3 data
+7 EMiR Level-3 data

-The EMiR Level-2 data files (see Section 6) are used to calculate a global field of monthly averages of total column water vapour, liquid water path, and brightness temperatures at 23 and 36 GHz on a 2x2° as well as a 3x3° latitude-longitude grid.
+The EMiR L2 data files are used to calculate global fields of monthly averages of TCWV, LWP, and brightness temperatures at 23 and 36 GHz on a 2°×2° as well as a 3°×3° latitude-longitude grid.

-7.1 L2 pre-screening
+7.1 Level-2 pre-screening

+Before calculating monthly means, filters are applied.
+A Level-2 data pixel is used for L3 product generation if and only if the following conditions are met:

+TCWV retrieval >0.0 kg/m2 AND LWP retrieval > -1.0 kg/m2 AND cost function value < 5.

-Before calculating the monthly means, some filters were applied.
-A Level-2 data pixel was used for L3 generation if a positive total column water vapour retrieval (TCWV>0) was available, additionally meeting two additional conditions: (1) liquid water path larger than -1 kg/m2, and (2) a cost function value lower than 5.
-The last condition effectively removes heavily precipitation-contaminated pixels as well as observations with remaining sea ice or land contribution.
-Data of at least 20 days were required within a grid cell for monthly mean values to be reported.
+The condition on the cost function effectively removes heavily precipitation-contaminated pixels as well as observations with remaining sea ice or land contribution.

-7.2 Calculations
+7.2 Level-3 product generation